International Students

 Yes.
 If you are academically admissible, we will issue you a Conditional Letter of Acceptance, then you can provide your ELP test results soon after being accepted.

 Yes, undergraduate international students can transfer credits to the U of R. Transfer credit is awarded at the discretion of the faculty or college you are applying to.
 Transfer credit may be given for up to two years of work at other accredited post-secondary institutions.
 However, some programs may only give limited credit.
-Once admitted to the university, you can make a request to your faculty or college will evaluate your previous work and award transfer credit relevant to your program of choice.
+Once admitted to the university, you can make a request to your faculty or college to evaluate your previous work and award transfer credit relevant to your program of choice.

-Students will need to submit an official transcript (in a sealed envelope, directly from the institution attended) and course descriptions in order to allow an accurate assessment of the courses).
+Students will need to submit an official transcript (in a sealed envelope, directly from the institution attended) and course descriptions in order to allow an accurate assessment of the courses.
 Transfer credits will not be considered without the official transcript or if the institution is not accredited.

 International Student Frequently Asked Questions